njasm/container/README.md

 // $db === $db2 TRUE

 ```

 ### Defining Sub/Nested Containers

  TODO: write example on how to inject other containers, create example also on how to create a Decorator to implement
  the required interface and wrap the wanted container around.

+### Automatic Resolution of Services

+When the Container is requested for a service that is not registered, it will try to find the class, and will
+automatically try to resolve your class's constructor dependencies.

+Please check the ``ReflectionBuilderTest.php`` under the ``tests/Builder`` folder for detailed examples.

+TODO: create example in README.md.

 ### Roadmap